noahbliss/hardening/freeipa.md

 # THE NEXT LINE STARTS WITH A SPACE!
 THIS IS TO PREVENT STORAGE IN THE HISTORY FILE!
  password=""
 ./ldapbrowse -H ldaps://dc01.example.com -b dc=example,dc=com -D 'cn=Directory Manager' -w "$password"
+# When you're done, remove the password in the variable:
+unset password
 ```

 Or we can do this as a standard user: